hysinh/wimpleton-booking-app/README.md

   9. As a visitor, I can see customized error pages for 404 and 500 errors so that I can understand what happened and take the appropriate action.

 - ### Site Admin Stories
-  1. As a site owner/administrator, I can create a user account for a client.
-  2. As a site owner/administrator, I can create, read, update, and delete Venue options and descriptions.
+  1. As a site owner/administrator, I can create, read, update, and delete Venue options and descriptions.
-  3. As a site owner/administrator, I can create, read, update, and delete Bookings for clients.
+  2. As a site owner/administrator, I can create, read, update, and delete Bookings for clients.
-  4. As a site owner/administrator, I can read, update, and delete existing Bookings for a client.
+  3. As a site owner/administrator, I can read, update, and delete existing Bookings for a client.
-  5. As a site owner/administrator, I can approve a booking, which in theory, initializes the next step for the client for the booking (i.e. initialises an event consultation, contract creation, and deposit payment).
+  4. As a site owner/administrator, I can approve a booking, which in theory, initializes the next step for the client for the booking (i.e. initialises an event consultation, contract creation, and deposit payment).
-  6. As a site owner/administrator, I can view messages sent through the email contact form via the website.
+  5. As a site owner/administrator, I can view messages sent through the email contact form via the website.

 ## Agile Methodology